chand9948/job.seeker.2085/README.md

 - Implemented CI/CD pipelines for Java applications using Jenkins, GitLab CI, and Azure DevOps.

 ### Virtualization and Containerization
-- Set up and managed virtualized environments using VMWare and OVM.
+- Set up and managed virtualized environments using VMware and OVM.
 - Containerized applications using Docker and orchestrated them using Kubernetes.

 ## Contact

-Feel free to contact me for collaboration, consulting, or any inquiries related to DevOps, cloud platforms, and automation tools.
+Please feel free to contact me for collaboration, consulting, or any questions related to DevOps, cloud platforms, and automation tools.

 ## Certifications